gatling/gatling/src/docs/content/tutorials/scripting-intro-js/index.md

 ---

 {{< alert warning >}}
-This guide is only intended for the  Gatling JavaScript SDK version {{< var gatlingJsVersion >}}.
+This guide is only intended for the  Gatling JavaScript SDK version `{{< var gatlingJsVersion >}}`.
 {{< /alert >}}

 Gatling is a highly flexible load-testing platform.
-You can write load tests in Java, Kotlin, Scala, JavaScript|TypeScript, or use our [no-code feature](https://gatling.io/features/no-code-generator/) with Gatling Enterprise.
+You can write load tests in Java, Kotlin, Scala, JavaScript, and TypeScript, or use our [no-code feature](https://gatling.io/features/no-code-generator/) with Gatling Enterprise.
 In this guide, we cover a "Hello world"-style example for JavaScript of how to:

  - [install and setup your local dev environment]({{< ref "#install-gatling" >}}),
  - [write your first simulation]({{< ref "#simulation-construction" >}}),